-Replacement Cable Temple arms for Windsor, Wire Rim, and Riding Temple
+Replacement Cable Temple arms for Windsor, Wire Rim Glasess, and Riding Temple

-There is a difference between American made and English made frames.
-English and most European Windsors use a different style cable end.
-Click here for images of English made cable temples and their ends.
+There is a difference between American made and English made vintage frames with regards to their cable temples replacement.
+English and most European Windsors use a different style cable temple end.

 The blade end of cable temples come in two sizes, .026 and .045 thousands of an inch.
 All riding temple frames need the 0.26 size.
 More than ninety percent of Windsor frames need the .026 size.
 Click here for samples of these styles.